 The tour itinerary is based on experience, previous clients feedback and timings.
 However, I have a little flexibility and the tour itinerary can be adapted (in advance) to suit specific requests if possible.
 Please let me know any requests through the 'Extra Information' section when completing a Tour Enquiry Form.

-To explore more of the Scottish Highlands, any of the daily itineraries (East, North and West Highlands) of the 3 Day Highlands Tour can be added as a tour extension.
-The total tour price would be increased by £600 for each additional day.
+To explore more of the Scottish Highlands, any of the daily itineraries (East, North and West Highlands) of the 3 Day Highland Heritage Tour can be added as a tour extension.
+The total tour price would be increased by £630 for each additional day.
 If you are interested in an extended multi-day trip, this tour can be combined with other tours listed on the website.
 Please request any tour extensions through the 'Extra Information' section when completing a Tour Enquiry Form for the standard tour.

 Ferry sailings are generally reliable in the summer months, but delays and cancellations can occasionally occur.
 While we cannot be responsible for additional accommodation, food or other costs that clients may incur due to ferry delays and cancellations, we will make every effort to adapt the tour to minimise disruption.
 Please note that no refunds will be given for tour and itinerary changes due to ferry changes and cancellations.